danz-the-penguin/BayuEcoTourism/README.md

 # BayuEcoTourism
-full-BayuEcoTourism is stack web application that includes data modelling, user interface design and server-side scripting based on HTML, PHP, mySQL and JavaScript.
+BayuEcoTourism is a full-stack web application that includes data modelling, user interface design and server-side scripting based on HTML, PHP, mySQL and JavaScript.